saber-games/expeditions-guides/docs/custom_gameplay_entities/specialists/modifiers_of_specialists.md

 **NOTE**: When multiple active specialists have modifiers of *Echo Sounder* operation, the game will use modifier parameters of the first active specialist.
 I.e., the values of these parameters will *not* be summarized.

 -   **echolotRadiusOverrideMeters** – the length of the "cone" before the truck, in meters.
-Positive integer value.

 -   **echolotStepCountOverride** – the density of *Echo Sounder* visualization marks on the surface of water in the "cone" mode.
-Positive integer value.

 -   **echolotConeAngle** – the angle of the displayed "cone".
-Positive integer value.

 -   **echolotApplicationAdditionalTime** – `TBD`